sophon-org/zksync-sso/docs/sdk/client/README.md

 control of how you manage ZK Accounts.
 It's built on top of `viem` with the same development principles in mind.

+## Dependencies

+Optional peer dependencies that you may need to install based on your usage:

+- `@simplewebauthn/browser` and `@simplewebauthn/server` (v13.x) - Required for
+  passkey operations

 ## Lifecycle

 1. Register a new passkey